 May 27, 2021—FCIC Webinar: Characterization, Modeling, and Mitigation of Wear Issues for Conventional and State-of-the-art Biomass Comminution Systems

 In this webinar, Drs.
-Jun Qu from Oak Ridge National Laboratory and George Fenske from Argonne National Laboratory will discuss the FCIC Materials of Construction team’s analysis of wear issues in feedstock size reduction systems.
+Jun Qu from Oak Ridge National Laboratory and George Fenske from Argonne National Laboratory discussed the FCIC Materials of Construction team’s analysis of wear issues in feedstock size reduction systems.
 The knowledge and tools developed in this study enable rapid mitigation selection for sustainable performance and product quality during biomass preprocessing.
 Learn more on the FCIC Webinars page.

 May 27, 2021—Co-Optima Capstone Webinar: What environmental and economic benefits might be realized by co-optimizing fuels and spark-ignition engines for light-duty passenger vehicles?

 Advances in engine design coupled with performance-enhancing biofuel blends could lower light-duty vehicle ownership costs while offering environmental benefits.
-This webinar discusses Co-Optima findings that characterize the cost and environmental effects of performance-enhancing bioblendstocks, their potential benefits for fuel producers, their potential for production at commercial scale, and associated societal benefits.
+This webinar discussed Co-Optima findings that characterize the cost and environmental effects of performance-enhancing bioblendstocks, their potential benefits for fuel producers, their potential for production at commercial scale, and associated societal benefits.

 Presenter: Avantika Singh, NREL

 May 20, 2021—What’s New with the Algae Technology Education Consortium

 Ira Levine, professor at the University of Southern Maine and president and board chair of the Algae Foundation, provided a comprehensive overview of the Algae Technology Education Consortium (ATEC) and its impact on developing novel educational programs to strengthen algal industry workforce capabilities.
 Topics covered in this webinar included:

 - Training platforms for future algae famers, biotechnicians, and entrepreneurs